SaintNick1214/Project-Cortex/Documentation/02-core-features/05-a2a-communication.md

     const response = await cortex.a2a.request({
       from: fromAgent,
       to: toAgent,
-      message: 'What is your Q4 budget allocation?',
+      message: "What is your Q4 budget allocation?",
       timeout: 30000,
       importance: 85,
-      retries: 2  // Will retry twice if timeout
+      retries: 2, // Will retry twice if timeout
     });

     console.log(`Response: ${response.response}`);
     console.log(`Response time: ${response.responseTime}ms`);

     return response.response;
   } catch (error) {
     if (error instanceof A2ATimeoutError) {